arangodb/docs/3.6/aql/execution-and-performance-optimizer.md

 - `splice-subqueries`:
   will appear when a subquery has been spliced into the surrounding query.
-  This optimization is applied after all other optimizations, and reduces overhead for executing subqueries.
   Only suitable subqueries can be spliced.
-  A subquery becomes unsuitable if it contains a *LIMIT*, *REMOTE*, *GATHER* or a *COLLECT* node where the operation is not *COUNT*.
+  A subquery becomes unsuitable if it contains a *LIMIT*, *REMOTE*, *GATHER* or a *COLLECT* node where the operation is *COUNT*.
 A subquery *also* becomes unsuitable if it is contained in an unsuitable subquery.

+  This optimization is applied after all other optimizations, and reduces overhead for executing subqueries by inlining the execution.
+This mainly benefits queries which execute subqueries very often that only return a few results at a time.

 - `use-index-for-sort`:
   will appear if an index can be used to avoid a *SORT* operation.
 If the rule